Under the perpetual inventory system, how is the Cost of Goods So... | Study Prep in Pearson+

 D

-COGS is estimated using the average cost of inventory at the end of the period.
+COGS is determined by averaging the cost of all inventory purchases during the year.

 Verified step by step guidance